Wednesday, April 28, 2010

 My mother was perfectly suited as a talent agent for children, she was confident, outgoing and smart, and had an uncanny knack for seeing talent in the most ordinary of kids.
 She got Jodie Foster her first commercial at age 4 (Coppertone) and believed in a young Hillary Swank when she and her mother were homeless and living in their car.
 Mother became quite a force in Hollywood, she was busy and loved this job she was so good at.

-Years later I am a married lady, living far away but I visit my mother often.
-One Friday I arrive at her office, she comes out and says she is running late, would I like to come in and listen to a boy she is interviewing?
+Years later I was now a married lady, living far away but I visited my mother often.
+One Friday I arrived at her office, she came out and said she is running late, would I like to come in and listen to a boy she is interviewing?
 Sure.
 I step in and observe him as he goes over his dialogue several times with my mother.
 She coaches him, encourages him, I can tell she is good at what she does.
 But he is good too, a seasoned actor already at this point.
 The boy and his mother leave the office and mom asks me my opinion.
 I say, (and I am not kidding), "Take him, I think he has star potential and will be big one day!"

 Of course she does take him on, young Leonardo DiCaprio, the kid with the long funny name; he gets a few commercials, then a series, next there's This Boy's Life and Gilbert Grape, and well, you know all the rest.
 I just saw him for those few minutes, but he seemed like such a nice kid, and mother always adored him and his mom.